DNA used in exoneration? No

 Following her conviction, Sabrina filed an appeal with the Supreme Court of Mississippi.
 The courts reversed and remanded her convictions in August 1992, declaring that the prosecution had failed to prove that the incident was anything more than an accident.

 In 1995, Sabrina's case went to retrial.
 At the trial, one of Sabrina's neighbors had come forward with evidence that corroborated her account that the injuries to her son occurred during the course of an unsuccessful attempt to administer CPR.
 In addition, the medical examiner changed his opinion about Walter's cause of death, which he now believed occurred due to a kidney malady.
-On December 17, 1995, Sabrina was exonerated after spending more than five years in prison and 33 months on death row.
+On December 17, 1995, Sabrina was exonerated after spending six and a half years in prison and two years and nine months on death row.